Digital Media in Human Development (MSc)

 Digital media are everywhere and are therefore a major part of our lives and the lives of our children.
 The new specialisation in Digital Media in Human Development focuses on the opportunities and challenges of digital media in child rearing and education.

-Digital Media in Human Development is one of the eight specialisations of the Master’s programme in Education and Child Studies that you can choose at Leiden University.
+Digital Media in Human Development is one of the nine specialisations of the master’s programme in Education and Child Studies that you can choose at Leiden University.

 The master’s specialisation Digital Media in Human Development distinguishes itself from other programmes in the field of digital media by paying explicit attention to the role of digital media in child rearing, education, the treatment of problems and how digital media influence child development.